Welcome to my Huron High School Homepage!

 Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
 They work both individually and in teams to design solutions to a variety of problems using 3D modeling software, and use an engineering notebook to document their work.

 THIS COURSE COUNTS AS 1.0 CREDITS OF:

-This course is designed to build on algebraic and geometric concepts.
-It develops advanced algebra skills such as systems of equations, advanced polynomials, imaginery and complex numbers, quadratics, and concepts and includes the study of trigonometric functions.
+Algebra 2 is designed to build on algebraic and geometric concepts.
+It develops advanced algebra skills in solving systems of equations, advanced polynomials, as well as rational, log, exponential, and radical functions.
+Students work with imaginary and complex numbers, quadratics, and trigonometric functions, identities, and graphs.
 It also introduces matrices and their properties.
-The content of this course are important for students’ success on both the ACT and college mathematics entrance exams.
-Students who complete Algebra II should take Math Analysis next.
+Patterning in statistics, sequence and series, and probability are covered.
+The content of this course is important for students’ success on both the ACT and college mathematics entrance exams.
+Students who complete Algebra II move on to Pre-Calculus.

 This course covers the mathematical topics most directly related to its real world use.
 Topics included: logic, relations, functions, election theory, code breaking, cryptography, basic set theory, countability and counting arguments, proof techniques, mathematical induction, graph theory, combinatorics, discrete probability, recursion, recurrence relations, and number theory.
 Students will explain, prove, discuss, interpret, manipulate and apply mathematics in a way they have never done before taking this course.

 TOPICS COVERED Linear, quadratic, absolute value, greatest integer, logarithmic, rational, trigonometric, polar functions, polar functions and graphing, conic sections, parametric equations, limits of a function, matrices, linear programming, sequences, vectors, and, possibly, derivatives of a function.